Loading...

 Well done if you've got them both correct.

-I'm noticing our keyword compare.
+Well done on noticing our keyword of compare.

 To compare one thing to another, to discuss its similarities and differences.

 I wonder how might moving to England benefit the family and what might some of the challenges or drawbacks be?
-You might like to discuss the job opportunities, the advertising that Floellas's father brings to the house and also the impact it might have on the family.
+You might like to discuss the job opportunities, the advertising that Floella's father brings to the house and also the impact it might have on the family.

 Pause the video now whilst you complete the task with your partner.